ellx-hub/docs/index.md

 #### Operator overloading

-The same *"transpilation at first evaluation"* mechanism is what allows Ellx to enrich the Javascript grammar with the long missing operator overloading support on the fly.
+The same *"transpilation at first evaluation"* mechanism is what allows Ellx to enrich the Javascript grammar with the long-missing operator overloading support on the fly.

 Arithmetic and logical operators are applied element-wise to JS built-in objects and arrays, e.g.
 ```js